 Yes, we will always try to do all we can to accommodate your needs so you can volunteer with us.
 Many people with a disability already do.

-Do you accept volunteers from other countries?
+Do you accept volunteers from outside of the UK?

 Absolutely!
 At the RSPB, we are committed to equality and diversity, and believe that diverse people bring fresh ideas and experiences to our organisation.
 Volunteering with the RSPB is a fantastic opportunity to gain experience, meet new people and develop your skills.
 If you are a citizen of a European Union or EEA member state, you can volunteer with us without restriction.

 If you are a citizen of any other country, and hold a valid visa, you are welcome to volunteer with us.
 We may need to verify your visa entitlement at the time of your application.

 We cannot advise you directly on whether your visa allows you to volunteer in the UK.
 We suggest you speak to your consulate, embassy or UK Visas and Immigration for this advice.